chihoyoon/kimchi-house/README.md

 I divided the admin pages into a separate router from the regular pages.
 And I made separate files of the extended code and used them like modules.

-This is a working application.
 This is a simple app, but I hope it will actually help them.

 I have committed about 80 times for this project in about a month.
 These show my questions and answers so far.
 I kept asking two questions.
 “Why isn't it working?”, and “why is it working?”
 The process of completing this project was the process of finding the answers.